mech/Learning-Notes/Language/Clean Code/Design.md

 end
 ```

+## Single Responsibility Principle

+> Class should have one reason to change.

+* Don't mix concern
+* Class should have one reason to change
+* Database class should all be Repository

 ## Open/Closed Principle

+> Open for extension.
+Close for modification.

+* Plugins
+* Drivers
+* Strategy pattern
+* Polymorphic

 The decision about whether to refactor in the first place should be determined by whether your code is already "open" to the new requirement.